nickduran/align-linguistic-alignment/README.md

 # ALIGN, a computational tool for multi-level language analysis

 `align` is a Python library for extracting quantitative, reproducible metrics of multi-level alignment between two speakers in naturalistic language corpora.
-The method was introduced in "ALIGN: Analyzing Linguistic Interactions with Generalizable techNiques" (Duran, Paxton, & Fusaroli, *submitted*).
+The method was introduced in "ALIGN: Analyzing Linguistic Interactions with Generalizable techNiques" (Duran, Paxton, & Fusaroli, *under review*).

 ## Try out `align` with Binder